Generations Fertility Care's IVF Success Rates

 Our goal is to transfer the optimum number of embryos to maximize your possibility of pregnancy, while minimizing the risk of a pregnancy with more than one fetus.

-We strive to give you one healthy baby from each embryo transfer.
+We hope to give you one healthy baby from each embryo transfer.

 The best way to avoid the implantation of more than one embryo, and to increase the likelihood that you will have a safer singleton pregnancy, is to transfer only one embryo.